VisionlabHyperspectral/Oil_spill/README.md

 # Oil_spill
-Real RGB data captured in outdoor setting.
+Real oil spilled RGB video captured in outdoor settings and predicted labels.
 Please feel free to contact bikram.koirala@unatwerpen.be for further information regarding the dataset.